 The following metrics will be studied:

-Backward compatibility: The STAs that supports AIML enabled subcarrier grouping shall support the legacy 802.11 subcarrier grouping.
+Backward compatibility: The STAs that support AIML enabled subcarrier grouping shall support the legacy 802.11 subcarrier grouping.
 This compatibility is expected to be supported since AIML capable STAs are expected to support legacy subcarrier grouping.

 Hardware/software capability: The STAs that use AIML to generate the AIML enabled subcarrier grouping shall have the hardware and software capability to support AIML algorithm(s).